 - Flexible (I do not always know the next step in building...);

-Breakfast and hot espresso coffee at 07:30 each day.
-We work normally from 09:00 for more or less 5 hours exclusive the lunch break.
-Your two days off preferably in the weekends when I myself tend to do less.
-We cook together or rotate by day.
+Breakfast and hot espresso coffee or herbal tea at 07:30 each day.
+We start normally around 09:00 and work 5 hours more or less excluded a lunch break.
+Your two days off are preferably in the weekends so that we can work together during week days.
+We cook together or rotate.

 Also I'd ask you not to bring and use any chemicals (tooth paste, deo, shampoos etc) in my grey water.
 I make my own natural home made toothpaste, deodorant, body lotion and soap.
 It all can be bought for a small price from me, or I could show you how to make your own.